khalidm31415/khalidm31415/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- Currently working as a Backend Engineer at Pahamify.
+- I was a Backend Engineer at Pahamify and Tokopedia, worked using mostly Go and sometimes Node.js.
 - I was an AI Engineer at Bahasa.ai, worked with text classifications, formalizations, and question answering models.
 - I was a math student at Universitas Indonesia, studied homomorphic encryption applications.
 - Hackerrank: https://www.hackerrank.com/khalidm31415